lucasanjosmoraes/kafka-pubsub-poc/README.md

 ;; To run the producer
 lein producer java.config <topic name>

+;; To run the another approach lein run
 ```

 The producer will publish 10 messages for test purpose.